0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: several fixes in email classification functions.
 	bugfix: company comments are not displayed.
 	bugfix: dashboard's tasks widget breaks right widgets when scrolling (only in chrome).
-	bugfix: permissions check in Administration/Dimensions
+	bugfix: permissions check in Administration/Dimensions.
-	bugfix: css is being printed in csv exported reports
+	bugfix: css is being printed in csv exported reports.
-	bugfix: error subscribing users when instantiating templates with milestones and subtasks
+	bugfix: error subscribing users when instantiating templates with milestones and subtasks.
-	bugfix: don't use $this in static functions
+	bugfix: don't use $this in static functions.
-	bugfix: archiving and unarchiving members is not done in a transaction
+	bugfix: archiving and unarchiving members is not done in a transaction.
-	bugfix: permissions in dimension member selectors
+	bugfix: permissions in dimension member selectors.
-	bugfix: cannot set task's due date to 12:30 PM, always sets the same time but AM
+	bugfix: cannot set task's due date to 12:30 PM, always sets the same time but AM.
-	bugfix: tasks drag and drop losses some attributes
+	bugfix: tasks drag and drop losses some attributes.

-	usability: mouseover highlight on member properties/restrictions tables
+	usability: mouseover highlight on member properties/restrictions tables.

 	Since 2.1